 This PhD studentship is part of a broader research programme in which we are working with a number of organisations involved in conservation and rehabilitation of a variety of species.
 This includes zoos in the UK (e.g. Twycross, Chester, and Drayton Manor Zoos), as well as NGOs involved in ape conservation in range countries.
 Thus, the student will be embedded in an existing network of organisations, with the opportunity to extend the network to NGOs involved in parrot conservation.
 We do not currently have a CASE partner for this project, but one may develop during the course of the project.

 We expect candidates to have a Merit or Distinction at MSc level in a relevant subject.
 Some experience (through a formal qualification or self-taught) of programming is essential.
 Experience of collecting behavioural data on birds would also be an advantage, and field work experience would be desirable.
+You can find information about our parallel project on great apes here, and a talk on our previous work on parrots here.

 Dr Jackie Chappell